Integrate Route4Me with Zapier

 Look for the gear icon beside the name of your route and click it.

 Then, click Re-optimize Route to reoptimize your route.

 If you want, you can also check your Route4Me Activity Feed because every Route Optimized activity that occurred gets logged there.
 Your Zap can now detect this new activity.

 Next, go back to your Zapier dashboard and manually rerun your Zap.
 Your Zap then executes its workflow, from seeing the new activity (the trigger) and then sending you the email (the action).
 Click Close to close the dialog box.

 Finally, check your Gmail to see the email sent by your Zap.

-Our example Route4Me integration with Gmail on Zapier finishes here.
-Visit our Route4Me Integrations page on Zapier to know more about the various web applications and services you can integrate and use with Route4Me.
+Our example Zapier integration of Route4Me and Gmail finishes here.
+However, there are many more web applications that you can integrate and use with Route4Me.